 What are some of the common mistakes we make as therapists?
 And once we get stuck in these, how do we get unstuck again?
 This workshop lists 5 common therapist mistakes in a compassionate and humorous way.
 Through self-disclosure and role-plays we will explore these mistakes and ways of avoiding them.
-Participants are invited to revisit their own therapist mistakes and transform these into learning opportunities.
+Participant are invited to re-visit their own therapist mistakes and transform these into learning opportunities.
+This highly experiential workshop is run by licensed psychologist, passionate public speaker and peer reviewed ACT trainer Rikke Kjelgaard.

-- 1. List 5 of the common mistakes we make as therapists. - 2.
-Apply functional analysis to in-session behaviours of both client and therapist. - 3.
+- 1. List 5 of the common mistakes we make as therapists. - Apply functional analysis to in-session behaviours of both client and therapist. - 3.
 Revise so called mistakes into learning opportunities.